 Along with a pen and paper, you’ll also want to add wood to your shopping list.
 No surprise, but just like virtually every aspect of barbecue, choosing the right variety is a point of contention.
 Bakman happens to be an oak guy.
 “It burns well.
 It’s dense enough to last longer than some other woods.
 The way it smells, that smoke will transport you to Texas right away.”

-Western Premium BBQ Products Post Oak Chunks, $14.17 on Amazon
+Western Premium BBQ Products Post Oak Chunks, $17.02 from Amazon

 With the wood procured and the brisket rubbed down, add a bed of charcoal to the smoker, light it up, and let it burn until it’s all white.
 Bakman will then add pieces of wood, just enough to avoid choking the bed of coals.
 “You can imagine something out of a cartoon, thick white clouds billowing out–that’s not ideal,” he cautions.
 “When you have good clean heat, good clean fire, you’re not going to see the smoke.”